Harvey Weinstein sex scandal: Detailing the allegations

 "How do I get out of the room as fast as possible without alienating Harvey Weinstein?"
 Judd told the newspaper she recalled thinking.

-Former employees told the Times that an unnamed Miramax employee left the company not long after an alleged incident involving the producer.
-The employees said that the woman got a settlement.
+Former employees told The Times that an unnamed Miramax employee left the company not long after an alleged incident involving the producer.
+The employees said that the woman received a settlement.

 Perkins, now working as a theater producer in London, was reportedly concerned for other women working in the office, and threatened Weinstein’s behavior with legal action, according to former coworkers.